Auri-Fex/Halcova/norbela/world/overview.md

 ### Fantastical/Magical Formation Possibilities

-- Aetherite resonance: A surge of magical energy from the blue sun or a cosmic event crystallized ambient Aetherite into rings.
+- Finyak resonance: A surge of magical energy from the blue sun or a cosmic event crystallized ambient finyak into rings.
 - Ancient magic: A primordial civilization or powerful entity created the rings as a barrier, lens, or source of magic for the world.
-- Magical collision: Two magical bodies collided, fusing their Aetherite and crystal into a ring system that channels magic to the planet.
+- Magical collision: Two magical bodies collided, fusing their finyak and crystal into a ring system that channels magic to the planet.
-- Living rings: The rings are composed of semi-sentient Aetherite crystals, which regulate the flow of magic and interact with planetary life.
+- Living rings: The rings are composed of semi-sentient finyak crystals, which regulate the flow of magic and interact with planetary life.

 // ---
-// END LOCKED WORLD FEATURE: Airborne Aetherite Impacts & Origins of the Rings
+// END LOCKED WORLD FEATURE: Airborne Finyak Impacts & Origins of the Rings
 // ---

 // ---